Rescue of Jews by Catholics during the Holocaust: France

 Mothers Superior of many convents provided safe haven to French Jews.
-Agnes Walsh, a British Daughter of Charity who spent the war in occupied France, was recognised as Righteous among the Nations for her sheltering of a Jewish family in her convent from 1943.
+Agnes Walsh, a British Daughter of Charity who spent the war in occupied France, was recognised as Righteous among the Nations for sheltering a Jewish family in her convent from 1943.
 The Archbishop of Nice, Paul Remond, facilitated underground activities hiding Jewish children in convents till they could be given safely to Christian families.
-The Carmelite monk, Lucien Bunel (Jacques de Jesus), was sent to the Mauthausen Death Camp for sheltering three Jewish boys at his school (dramatised in the 1987 film Au revoir les enfants, made by Louis Malle, one of his former pupils).
+The Carmelite friar Lucien Bunel (Jacques de Jesus) was sent to the Mauthausen Death Camp for sheltering three Jewish boys at his school (dramatized in the 1987 film Au revoir les enfants, made by Louis Malle, one of his former pupils).
 Bunel had opened his church to refugees fleeing Nazi persecution and hired a Jewish teacher fired under discriminatory laws.
 He died of exhaustion days after Liberation.
 Although Bunel was able to inform his senior students of the Jewish identity of the boys and the secret was kept, a former pupil who had joined the resistance revealed under torture that it was Bunel who had put him in contact with the resistance.

+Four Claretian priests at a Mission in Paris — Gilberto Valtierra, Joaquín Aller, Emilio Martín and Ignacio Turrillas — forged 155 baptismal certificates and marriage certificates between October 3, 1940, and July 12, 1944 to shield Jews from the efforts of the collaborationist French authorities to round up Jews.
+Most of them were Sephardic Jews whose ancestors had fled Spain during the expulsion and persecution of the 15th century.

 On the Swiss border, various priests and parishes helped Jews escape to safety.
 Raymond Boccard and other priests assisted hundreds of refugees, including many Jews, across the border into Switzerland.
 Abbé Simon Gallay hid Jews at Evian-les-Bains, and assisted passage to Switzerland, until arrested and deported to Germany, never to return.